We invite you to be part of the nation’s foremost youth program of character development and values-based leadership training. www.beascout.org

 - Service Projects

-Boys under the age of 18 who have completed fifth grade and are at least 10 years old, or have earned the Arrow of Light Award and are at least 10 years old, or are age 11 or older are Boy Scout.
+Boys and girls under the age of 18 who have completed fifth grade and are at least 10 years old, or have earned the Arrow of Light Award and are at least 10 years old, or are age 11 or older are part of Scouts BSA.

-Boy Scouting, one of the traditional membership divisions of the BSA, is available to boys who have earned the Arrow of Light Award and are at least 10 years old or have completed the fifth grade and are at least 10, or who are 11, but not yet 18 years old.
+Scouts BSA, one of the traditional membership divisions of the BSA, is available to boys and girls who have earned the Arrow of Light Award and are at least 10 years old or have completed the fifth grade and are at least 10, or who are 11, but not yet 18 years old.
 The program achieves the BSA’s objectives of developing character, citizenship, and personal fitness.